verdaccio/verdaccio/CONTRIBUTING.md

 #### Testing your changes in a local registry {#testing-local-registry}

-Once you have perform your changes in the code base, the build and tests passes you can publish a local version:
+Once you have performed your changes in the code base, the build and tests passes you can publish a local version:

 - Ensure you have built all modules by running `pnpm build` (or the one you have modified)
 - Run `pnpm local:publish:release` to launch a local registry and publish all packages into it.
 This command will be alive until server is killed (Control Key + C)